t-davidson/fragile-families-challenge/README.md

 ***Note: This repository does not contain the Fragile Families data, which I am unable to share and I will delete once the manuscript has been completed.***

+All of the code used was written in Python 3.6 using the latest versions of the packages available in July 2017.

 ## What this repository contains

 The `model` directory contains a Jupyter notebook with the code used to run the neural networks, `gpa.ipynb`.
 This notebook contains a lot of output that will require scrolling through in the Github version.
 To view it I suggest downloading or cloning this repository and [opening the file as a Jupyter notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html).
 This will require Python 3.5 and `jupyter` to be installed, as well as any other dependencies if you intend to run the notebook.
 The notebook `regression_baseline.ipynb` contains the code to implement the baseline OLS model.